-Table 3: Leveraged Funds

-Advantages Challenges

-Leveraged Funds Included in Budget By including leveraged funds amount in the budget, those funds are calculated into administration percentages and T&TA allocations, giving the Grantee and Subgrantees additional funds to administer the leveraged resources and train staff.
-(If the leveraged funds include an administrative component, there is likely no need for this approach.)
-Must follow all DOE rules, regulations and guidelines and any measures installed using these leveraged funds must be justified by the audit/priority list, follow DOE approved procedures, and must be included in the average cost calculation.
-As such, the Grantee cannot use the leveraged funds for any measures or activities not justified by the audit or included in Appendix A.
+Leveraged Funds By including leveraged funds amount in the budget, those funds are calculated into administration percentages and T&TA allocations, giving the Grantee and Subgrantees additional funds to administer the leveraged resources and train staff.
+(If the leveraged funds incluan administrative component, there is likely no need for this approach.)

+Must follow all DOE rules, regulations an guidelines, and any measures installed using these leveraged funds must be justified by the audit/priority list, follow DOE approved procedures, and must be included in the average cost calculation.
+A such, the Grantee cannot use the leveraged funds for any measures or activities not justified by the audit or included in Appendix A.